Team of “Millo”: CEO Ruslanas Trakšelis, COO Aivaras Bakanas

 How different is the initial idea of “Millo” from what you have actually created?

-Ruslanas, Millo: At first, we just wanted to redesign the blender.
+Ruslanas, Millo: At first, we purely wanted to redesign the blender.
 Later we realised that the technology is applicable for a much wider use.
 The are two groups of kitchen solutions: small domestic appliances, which include portable blenders, juicers and similar devices, and another group of built-in solutions.
 It became evident, that our solution was usable in both categories: for example, if it is a portable device, the technology is applicable not only for blenders, but also for juicers, coffee mills etc, – for all devices which have rotating parts.
 Just by replacing an add-on we turn the item into a smart device, without changing its appearance.

 As regards the built-in category, we speak about cooktops which integrate both the rotating momentum integrated and the magnetic coil.
 Thus, the kitchen, as we know it now, is essentially altered: today we usually have a lot of devices for cutting, mixing, other tasks, and then we go and cook things in pots.
 With our technology, all those things may be performed on the same single cooktop, which already has a rotating engine integrated with a magnetic coil: this solution combines both functions of rotation and heating.
 It seems that from a simple intention to upgrade a blender we came to an idea how to revolutionise the whole kitchen.
-So now we are at the point which is tremendously different from the original idea.
+We are now at the point which is tremendously different from the original idea.

 How did you decide to cooperate?